Area Churches Support a Habitat ‘Disciple Build’

 West Brooksville Congregational

-Hancock County Habitat for Humanity was recently awarded a $9,500 Hancock County Fund grant through the Maine Community Foundation.
-This grant provided matching funds to those raised by the 12 churches involved in the Disciple Build; each church was responsible for raising $700.
-Habitat has seen yard sales, church bazaars, bake sales and breakfasts raise well over this amount.
-Once each church reached is financial goal, its members have already been involved in home construction, providing meals on weekend workdays, etc. It is our hope that this type of involvement by many community members will create momentum for future builds and create a core volunteer base.
+Hancock County Habitat for Humanity was awarded a $9,500 Hancock County Fund grant through the Maine Community Foundation which provided matching funds to those raised by the 12 churches involved in the Disciple Build.
+Each church was responsible for raising $700.
+[Habitat has seen yard sales, church bazaars, bake sales and breakfasts raise well over this amount.]
+Each congregations’ members got involved in home construction, providing meals on weekend workdays, etc. It is our hope that this type of involvement by many community members will create momentum for future builds and create a core volunteer base.

 For the past six years, the MDI High Habitat Class, taught by Bruce Munger, spent their winter semester learning construction methods (and about Habitat’s mission to provide homeownership to lower income families) by building wall panels for Habitat’s next partner family.
 They have built panels for homes completed in Otis, Franklin, Ellsworth, Hancock and Lamoine and this year the panels went to the Sedgwick build.